 Theresa moved to Maine with her husband and 4 children from South Africa 15 years ago.
 She graduated from the Cape Town Teachers Training College and has had many years of experience working with children.
 Since living in Maine she has taught pre-K , private Kindergarten and also volunteered as a Kindergarten and Art teacher at Bet Ha'am.
 She has been teaching in the nursery room and at the Levey Day School aftercare program since 2007.
 Theresa loves being part of the JCA community!

-Katherine graduated from the University of Maine, Orono with a Bachelors degree in Child Development and Family Relations.
-After graduation, she gained lots of experience working in several different preschool settings.
-She wants her students to grow and develop at their own individual pace with the structure of patients, compassion, and support.
+Katherine is a graduate from the University of Maine, Orono with a Bachelor’s Degree in Child Development and Family Relations.
+Since graduation, she gained experience teaching in an array of preschool settings including Montessori, Head Start, and a private childcare center.
+It is important to Katherine that her students grow and develop at their own individual pace in a positive learning environment through continued support, compassion and patience.

 Tia has a bachelors degree in Early Childhood Education with a K-3 certification from the University of Maine at Farmington and a Masters in Human Development from the University of Maine.